lava18/multilingual-image-captioning/README.md

 Note that we perform validation at the end of every training epoch.

+## Adapter Fine-tuning

+Notebooks for adapter fine-tuning for mBART on Russian and Marathi are present at: `/notebooks/Mr_MASSIVE_AdapterFinetuningMT.ipynb` `/notebooks/Ru_MASSIVE_AdapterFinetuningMT.ipynb`

 # Inference and eval

 See [`eval.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning/blob/master/eval.py), which implements this process for calculating the BLEU score on the validation set, with or without Beam Search.